sausheong/blog/content/posts/pi4-dev-ipadpro.md

 ![If you see the Ethernet setting it means the Pi4 is connected](/pi4dev/pi4_ipad.png) *If you see the Ethernet setting it means the Pi4 is connected*

-Once you click on it on the _Pi4 USB Desktop_ row you should see something like this.
+If you select the _Pi4 USB Desktop_ setting you should see something like this.
 The IP address and subnet mask is assigned by dnsmasq and represents the IP address of the iPad Pro.

 ![Network configuration for the Pi4 interface](/pi4dev/pi4_ipad2.png)
 *Network configuration for the Pi4 interface*